-2.8.2.20.
-Port 5353, Multicast DNS
+2.7.4.19.Port 5353, Multicast DNS

 Designating a Multicast DNS server will allow the device to resolve domain names over a multicast protocol.
-This can be configured via the Local UI or WebUI.
+This port can be disabled in the Properties tab on the Web UI.

-2.8.2.21.
-Port 6000, SetIP Utility
+2.7.4.20.Port 6000, Easy Printer Manager Utility

-This port supports the Xerox SetIP utility.
+This port supports the Xerox Easy Printer Manager utility.
 It is not configurable and cannot be disabled.